Qualitative vs Quantitative Research: What is it and when should you use It?

 - Learn how an organization’s employees evaluate and select vendors

 While qualitative research helps you to properly define, promote and sell your products, don’t rely on qualitative research alone because qualitative findings can’t always be reliably repeated.
 Qualitative research is directional, not empirical.
+The best research uses a combination of empirical data and human experience (quantitative and qualitative research) to tell the story.
+Often, one without the other leaves you with missing answers.

 Even in today’s data-obsessed marketplace, qualitative data is valuable - maybe even more so because it helps you establish an authentic human connection to your customers.
 If qualitative research doesn’t play a role to inform your product and marketing strategy, your decisions aren’t as effective as they could be.